suryavaddiraju/irctc-api/README.md

 ## License

-This SDK is distributed under the
+This package is distributed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE for more information.